-The Pre-Action Protocol for Defamation Claims sets out details as to what a letter of claim for a defamation claim should contain.
-The letter of claim should be sent at the earliest reasonable opportunity since the limitation period for defamation claims is only 1 year.
+The Protocol applies to all claims for libel and slander.
+It sets out details of what a letter of claim for a defamation claim should contain.
+The letter of claim should be sent at the earliest reasonable opportunity since the limitation period for defamation claims is only one year.

 What are the requirements of the Protocol?

 - sufficient details to identify the publication or broadcast which contained the words complained of;

 - the date of publication of the words complained of (where known);

 - the words complained of (where possible, a copy of the publication or a transcript of the words complained of should be included with the letter of claim);